Samuel Jean Pozzi

-Samuel Jean de Pozzi (3 October 1846 – 13 June 1918) was a French surgeon and gynecologist.
+Samuel Jean Pozzi (3 October 1846 – 13 June 1918) was a French surgeon and gynecologist.
 He was also interested in anthropology and neurology.
 He is remembered today for John Singer Sargent's portrait of him.

+After studying medicine in Paris, Pozzi volunteered to be a medic during the Franco-Prussian War.
+He later specialized in gynecological and abdominal surgery, establishing the first Chair of Gynecology in Paris in 1884, and performing the first gastroenterostomy in France.
+Pozzi was elected to the French Academy of Medicine in 1896, and co-founded the Revue de gynécologie et de chirurgie abdominale in 1897.

+His personal life was marked by a tumultuous marriage, multiple affairs, and cultural interests, including friendships with notable figures such as Sarah Bernhardt and Marcel Proust.
+In the political arena, Pozzi served as a senator for his hometown, Bergerac, and supported Alfred Dreyfus during his trial.
+He died in 1918, when a disgruntled patient fatally shot him.

 Early life

-Samuel-Jean Pozzy (he changed the spelling later) was born in Bergerac, Dordogne to a family of Italian/Swiss descent.
+Samuel-Jean Pozzy was born in Bergerac, Dordogne to a family of Italian/Swiss descent.
 Samuel's father Benjamin Dominique Pozzy (20 March 1820 – 1905), a minister of the Reformed Church of France, married Marthe-Marie Inés Escot-Meslon (11 March 1821 – 1857) on 29 April 1844 in Bergerac, Dordogne, France.
 She died when Samuel was ten, and his father then married an Englishwoman, Mary Anne Kempe, on 19 October 1859 in Bakewell, Derbyshire, England.
+Pozzi later changed his surname to the more conventional spelling.

 Pozzi went to study first to Pau and then to Bordeaux.
 For his handsome appearance and cultured demeanor, other pupils nicknamed him The Siren.